 Protagoras is a dialogue concerned with the nature of sophistry – using clever but false arguments to persuade people in a discussion.
 Here, a strikingly succinct quote sums up Plato’s philosophy.

 Knowledge is the fuel to become fulfilled individuals.
 Learning and striving for wisdom is the route towards living a good life.
 Thinking rationally about issues about our lives will allow us to deal with them better, and so will allow us to be more content with our lives.

 Why these quotes by Plato are important and relevant

-These Plato quotes are very relevant and helpful to our own lives and society today.
+These Plato’s quotes are very relevant and helpful to our own lives and society today.
 We are all sensitive and troubled beings who long for contentment and happiness.

 Plato dedicated his life to helping us understand how to achieve this.
 We must think rationally about issues in our lives and society, strive for wisdom and be willing to change in order to improve ourselves.

 Only then can you hope to reach a state of eudaimonia.
-These Plato quotes shed light on how he believes we can do this.
+These quotes by Plato shed light on how he believes we can do this.

 These quotes are brief, and only partially represent Plato’s philosophical work as a whole.
 But the fact their relevance is tangible two and a half thousand years later demonstrates Plato’s lasting importance and impact on society, and our own individual lives.

 - Plato Complete Works, Ed. by John M. Cooper, Hackett Publishing Company

 - Plato: Symposium, Edited and Translated by C.J.
 Rowe